NaoWasTaken/CHD-Burden-Model/README.md

 pip install -r requirements.txt
 ```

-### Run the script
+### Run the model

 ```
 python chd_burden_model.py
 ```

-The script prints results directly to the terminal in a clean format suitable for manuscript reporting.
+The script prints model outputs directly to the terminal in a format suitable for manuscript reporting.

 ---

 ## Example Output

 ```
-Births per year: 60900
+Equation 1 (Births per year): 60900
-Total births (study period): 152250

-CHD cases: 1522

-Excess deaths: 320
+Equation 2 (Total births): 152250
+Equation 3 (CHD cases): 1522
+Equation 4 (Excess deaths): 320

-Years of Life Lost (YLL): 23296
+Equation 5 (Years of Life Lost): 23296
-Years Lived with Disability (YLD): 247
+Equation 6 (Years Lived with Disability): 247

-Total DALYs: 23543
+Equation 7 (DALYs): 23543
 ```

-Sensitivity analysis results appear below the baseline model output.
+Sensitivity analysis results are printed below the baseline model output.

 ---

 ## Methodology

-The model follows the Global Burden of Disease framework for calculating disability adjusted life years.
+The model follows the Global Burden of Disease framework for calculating disability-adjusted life years.

-DALYs are defined as

 ```
 DALYs = Years of Life Lost (YLL) + Years Lived with Disability (YLD)
 ```

-YLL represents premature mortality relative to life expectancy.

-YLD represents non fatal health loss weighted by disability severity.

-Model parameters are derived from published epidemiological literature and demographic estimates.
-A full list of parameters and values is available in **MODEL_PARAMETERS.md**.
+Detailed methodology is provided in **METHODS.md**, and all parameter values are documented in **MODEL_PARAMETERS.md**.

 ---

 ## Reproducibility

-The script contains all equations used in the analysis.
-All parameters and assumptions are explicitly defined in the code to allow transparent reproduction and modification.
+All model equations and parameters are explicitly defined in the codebase to allow transparent reproduction and modification of results.

+The repository is intended to serve as the computational appendix for the associated research analysis.

 ---